Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1898 - 1916)

-In 1887 Mr Rudolf launched a fundraising campaign as a memorial to Queen Victoria’s Golden Jubilee.
-This proved successful and St Nicholas’ Home for Boys in Byfleet was opened in 1893, followed by this home - St Martin’s Home for Boys in Surbiton, during 1898.
-St Martin’s could accommodate twenty-one boys, aged between eight and fourteen.
+In 1887 Rudolf launched a fundraising campaign as a memorial to Queen Victoria's Golden Jubilee.
+This proved successful and St Nicholas' Home for Boys in Tooting was opened in 1887.
+The Home moved to Byfleet in 1893.
+St Martin's Home for Boys in Surbiton opened during 1898.
+St Martin's could accommodate 21 boys, aged 8-14.
 The boys were trained as tailors, to help them find employment in later life.

-Due to rapid developments in healthcare, the Society decided to move the Surbiton Home to a purpose-built hospital in Byfleet.
+Due to the need for more places, the Society decided to move the Surbiton Home to a purpose-built hospital in Pyrford.
 This became St Martin's Orthopaedic Hospital And Special School, which opened in 1916.
-The old Surbiton building was re-opened as St Cecilia’s Home for Girls.
+The old Surbiton building was re-opened as St Cecilia's Home for Girls.